-Unlike the United States which has a strong federal government and relatively weak states, medical in Australia the opposite is true.
-The provinces are considered co-sovereign states with the federal government; and the territories though under the egis of the federal government, also promulgate their own laws.
+Unlike the United States which has a strong federal government and relatively weak states, in Australia the opposite is true.
+The provinces are considered co-sovereign states with the federal government; and the territories (though under the eyes of the federal government), also create their own laws.
 However, all the six states and several territories collaborated through an organization called Safe Work Australia to develop a common set of OELs and a model occupational statute and associated regulations that the states and territories can adopt.

 Occupational Exposure Limits

 Safe Work has created an on-line database for occupational exposure limits, which allows chemicals to be searched by name or CAS number.
 The complete list of OELs is also available for download as a pdf.
 The OEL for some representative compounds are shown below and for the most part they are fairly similar to those used in the US.

 Australia US-OSHA ACGIH TLV

 EtO 1 ppm (8 hr TWA) 1 ppm (8 hr TWA) 1 ppm (8 hr TWA)

 Glut.
 0.1 ppm peak n/a 0.05 ppm ceiling

 H2O2 1 ppm (8 hr TWA) 1 ppm (8 hr TWA) 1 ppm (8 hr TWA)